Southampton-RSG-Training/dirac-software-engineering-old/_episodes/00-software-lifecycle.md

 > ## What Do You Think?
 >
+> Reflecting on software you've used in the past, and their good and bad qualities, can help you when selecting suitable software for a task.
+Additionally, for developers, this kind of reflection helps prioritise the qualities you want to aim for in your own software.
+>
+> Have you used any academically-produced (or other) software in your work, or perhaps developed some yourself?
+>
-> Have you used any academically-produced software in your work, or perhaps developed some yourself?
-What was good about it, what were its shortcomings, and what aspects do you think should have been given greater attention during its development (or even afterwards)?
+> - List three things that were good about it, and three shortcomings
+> - Which three aspects do you think should have been given greater attention during its development (or even afterwards)?
 {: .challenge}

 ## The Software Development Process